-The USG holds one of two development-partner seats on the Global Fund Country Coordinating Mechanism (CCM) and promotes all major coordination efforts, including HIV/AIDS technical working groups (TWGs), the GoCl Partners Forum, and a monthly donor coordination group for which UNAIDS serves as the secretariat.
-In August 2010, joint PEPFAR, WHO, and European Union (EU) advocacy led to the creation of a donor forum led by the MSLS, which allowed for regular discussion around strategic planning, however this forum has not functioned since the post-election crisis began.
-Ad hoc meetings are conducted as needed, as in preparation of studies (EU), transitions (Clinton Health Access Initiative (CHAI), and planning and review (World Bank, GF, UNAIDS).
+PEPFAR promotes all major coordination efforts, including HIV/AIDS technical working groups (TWGs), and participates in regular donor coordination meetings with the UN, EU, and French Development Agency (AFD).
+Unfortunately, government-led coordination is all but absent.
+In August 2011, joint PEPFAR, WHO, and EU advocacy led to the creation of a health coordination group chaired by the Minister of Health and AIDS, but this group and the GoCI Partners Forum for HIV/AIDS have met only once in the past year.
+Ad hoc meetings are organized among donors as needed in preparation of studies (EU, UNICEF), transitions (Clinton Health Access Initiative), and planning and review (Global Fund, UNAIDS).